 *Side note: The Avid MTRX is a highly-customizable unit.
 It could be used to replace the two HD MADI i/o boxes by adding the duel MADI cards.
 If you were by chance looking into setting up an Atmos mixing room, I would suggest looking at the Avid MTRX loaded with Dual MADI cards.
 This may be a more cost-effective solution.

 Now you may be asking, what are Objects?

 Objects are mono or stereo audio sources, that have had panning metadata applied by using a Dolby panner.
 The metadata is decoded by the Dolby rendering unit to ensure that these objects are placed in the correct space within the Atmos environment.

 The common example used to describe this is, a helicopter flying overhead from behind the viewer and to the front of the theatre.

-The helicopters panning metadata is embedded in the object track, allowing the Dolby certified units decode the metadata on playback, this ensures that pan data is placed in its correct positioning, whether it be in the theatre or in the home cinema space.
+The helicopters panning metadata is embedded in the object track.
+So this allows Dolby certified units to decode the metadata on playback.
+This ensures that pan data is placed in its correct positioning, whether it be in the theatre or in the home cinema space.
 The decoding will ensure that the object plays to the correct speakers.